splunk/public-o11y-docs/infrastructure/monitor/azure.rst

 **Function apps and web apps**

-For function apps and web apps, Observability Cloud syncs the following properties:
+For function apps and web apps, Splunk Observability Cloud syncs the following properties:

 .. list-table::
    :header-rows: 1